The cancer proteome

 Figure 1.
 Immunohistochemical staining patterns in normal and cancer tissue corresponding to a few examples of genes implicated in cancer.

 Figure 2.
-Examples showing the appearence of breast cancers in radiology (mamography), excised tumor specimen, and pathology (microscopy).
+Examples showing the appearance of breast cancers in radiology (mammography), excised tumor specimen, and pathology (microscopy).

 Cancer - clinical aspects

 The symptoms for cancer are highly variable and depend on extent and localization of tumor growth.
 Clinical examination, radiologic investigations and laboratory tests can give clues to a cancer diagnosis, however, the firm diagnosis of cancer is ascertained by microscopical evaluation of tumor tissue.
 The information retrieved from microscopical examination defines the cancer diagnose and forms the basis for classification of the tumor type that allows for estimations of prognosis and prediction of best treatment regime.

 Several systems for classification of cancer exist.
 Firstly, cancer is classified based on the site of origin and tumor type with respect to differentiation and morphological features.